Auerilas/ecopy/docs/source/ordination.rst

 	.. py:attribute:: scores

-		Final scores for each object along the ordination axes
+		Final scores for each object along the ordination axes.

 	.. py:attribute:: stress

-		Final stress
+		Final stress.

 	.. py:attribute:: obs

-		The observed distance matrix
+		The observed distance matrix.

 	.. py:attribute:: transform

-		Which transformation was used
+		Which transformation was used.

 	**Methods**